Ryan BarnettSenior Lecturer

 Imperial College London

-Systems of many particles evolving through the well-established theories of electromagnetism and quantum mechanics often collectively organize themselves in elegant ways.
-As a condensed matter theorist, my research aims to predict and understand such behavior from a microscopic basis.
+Systems of many particles evolving through the well-established theories of electromagnetism and quantum mechanics often collectively organise themselves in elegant ways.
+As a condensed matter theorist, my research aims to predict and understand such behaviour from a microscopic basis.
 I am particularly interested in systems where quantum mechanics and interactions play a crucial role.
-My research has a particular focus on collective effects in ultracold atomic gases.
+My group's research has a particular focus on collective effects in ultracold atomic gases.
+It is often straightforward to write down a simple and intuitive effective Hamiltonian which captures the relevant physics of these systems, but these Hamiltonians can be difficult to solve and can exhibit rich behaviour.
+Topics ('keywords') of current research include: interacting topological band models, non-equilibrium quantum dynamics, spinor condensates, Majorana fermions, and quantum vortices.

 Since Fall 2012 I have been in the Applied Mathematics and Mathematical Physics section of the Department of Mathematics at Imperial College London.
 I received my PhD in Physics from Harvard University in 2006, after which I held postdoctoral fellowships at Caltech and the Joint Quantum Institute.
 More details are in my CV (updated intermittently).